The Disability Connection

 ODEP's vision is a world in which people with disabilities have unlimited employment opportunities.

 ODEP keeps monthly data on the employment status of people with a disability.

 Survey of Employer Perspectives on the Employment of People with Disabilities

-The Survey of Employer Perspectives on the Employment of People with Disabilities is the first of its magnitude, with responses representing more than 2.4 Million companies nationwide.
-The survey reveals that a majority of large business hiring people with disabilities are discovering that costs for accomodations differ very little from those of the general employee population.
+The Survey of Employer Perspectives on the Employment of People with Disabilities is the first of its magnitude, with responses representing more than 2.4 million companies nationwide.
+The survey reveals that a majority of large business hiring people with disabilities are discovering that costs for accommodations differ very little from those of the general employee population.
 Additionally, the survey showed that once an employer hires someone with a disability, they are much more likely to hire other people with disabilities.

-US Department of Labor Publications
+U.S. Department of Labor Publications